aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/aspose-imaging-java-otsu-thresholding-guide/_index.md

 }
 ```

-### Feature 3: Binarization with Otsu Thresholding
+### Feature 3: binarization with otsu thresholding

 #### Overview
 This step performs the **binary image conversion** you need for OCR, pattern recognition, or document analysis.